Robert-van-Engelen/Forth500/E500-expanded/README.md

 Load UUDECODE.BAS into the PC-E500(S) and RUN the program:

     UUENCODE SELF-DECODER
-    DATA_FILE = 'UUDECODE.'
+    DATA_FILE = 'UUDECODE.BIN'
     OK?
 (Y / N) = Y <return>
     success

-A new file UUDECODE. of 1446 bytes was created.
+A new file UUDECODE.BIN of 1446 bytes was created.
 The BASIC program currently in use can be deleted with NEW.
-Then execute the following on the PC-E500(S) and transfer the FORTH500.UUE file to the PC-E500(S):
+Then execute the following on the PC-E500(S) and transfer the FORTH500.UUE file to the PC-E500(S) via the serial interface:

-    > LOADM "UUDECODE."
+    > LOADM "UUDECODE.BIN"
-    > CALL &BE000"FORTH500.UUE
+    > CALL &BE000"COM:
     uudecode V1.1 by E.Kako
-    filename = 'E:FORTH500.BIN'
+    filename = 'E:FORTH500.'
     decoded.

-A new file FORTH500.BIN is created, which can be loaded and run with:
+A new file FORTH500. is created (the Forth500.bin file specified with the BINTOPCE.EXE and UUENCODE.EXE tools but without filename extension), which can be loaded and run with:

-    > LOADM "FORTH500.BIN"
+    > LOADM "FORTH500."
     > CALL &B0000

 See the HP forum thread "FORTH for the SHARP PC-E500(S)"